blackfalcon/scaffolding-ui-structure/README.md

 ## The Modular UI Manifesto

-1. A scaffolding selector is tied to a specific physical selector and its states, and should not contain other selectors, without them being passed in as param.
+A scaffolding selector is tied to a specific physical selector and its states, and should not contain other selectors, without them being passed in as param.
 This ensures modularity.
-1. TBD

 ## Dependency hierarchy